 - PI planning happens on a cadence, building a shared understanding of priorities and goals for the next 8 – 12 weeks (depending on the chosen cadence).

 - The innovation and planning iteration held at the end of each PI gives the team a well-deserved break from the urgent and allows it to spend some time on innovating and developing its capabilities.

 About the Author

 Juha-Markus Aalto leads product development of digital services at Qentinel.
-He has made several contributions to the Lean and scalable requirements model of SAFe and has implemented an XXL-sized Lean-Agile transformation program, when he worked at Nokia Corporation.
+He’s made several contributions to the Lean and scalable requirements model of SAFe and has implemented an XXL-sized Lean-Agile transformation program when he worked at Nokia Corporation.